Prof9/PixelPet/README.md

 This is done by first splitting the bitmap into tiles (the tile size is dictated by the workbench tileset).
 For each tile, we then take the color values present and add these to one of the existing palettes (removing any duplicate colors) if possible, or add a new palette if this does not fit in any of the current palettes.

 PixelPet attempts to minimize the number of palettes used, but a greedy algorithm is used, so it is not guaranteed that this does lead to the minimum number of palettes.
 If this is a concern, it may be better to create the templates manually and load them via the `Read-Palettes` command instead.

+If `--append` is present, then the extracted palettes are added to the current workbench palettes.
+Otherwise, the current workbench palettes are discarded first.

 The `--palette-number` option can be used to specify the initial palette slot number that will be used for any newly created palette.
 This slot number is increased until an empty slot is found.
 If this option is not specified, new palettes will get the highest slot number among the loaded palettes + 1.